 Alina Grigorjan (Senior Operations Manager)

-My job is to ensure the effective and safe day-to-day operation of Pushkin House.
-I am also responsible for coordinating and managing all events within Pushkin House.
-As well as hosting our own events Pushkin House also provides rooms for commercial hire at very competitive rates.
-Should you be hosting your event at Pushkin House, I am here to produce promotional material, stay on top of ticket sales and its development, and to discuss and solve any other problems or practicalities in advance.
-If this is of interest, I am the person to contact, and do check out our Venue Hire page.
+Alina’s job is to ensure the effective and safe day-to-day operation of Pushkin House.
+She is also responsible for coordinating and managing all Pushkin House events Pushkin House, as well as managing the House’s commercial hire at very competitive rates.
+Should you be hosting your event at Pushkin House, she is here to produce promotional material, stay on top of ticket sales and to discuss and solve any other problems or practicalities in advance.
+Alina also manages our Book Shop.

 Borimir Totev (Development Officer)